The Cairns region has some of the most beautiful coastline in Queensland, and our tropical beaches are a popular destination all year round.

 All lifeguards and volunteer lifesavers are fully trained in first aid and in the treatment of stings from dangerous marine stingers, and have direct contact with emergency services.

-For up-to-date information, contact the North Queensland Lifeguard Supervisor on 0403 577 649.
-Swim safely and only swim at beaches patrolled by a lifeguard
+For up-to-date information, contact North Queensland Surf Life Saving (during working hours) on 0429 501 380.
+Swim safely and only swim at beaches patrolled by a lifeguard.

 - Ellis Beach